hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/environment.md

 ### Software stacks

 Beside, a set of software packages we provide for our different CPU architecture, the Workspace module provides tools to install custom software stacks within your Workspace.
-Especially with easybuild shortcuts are provided to install and use custom software stacks easily build for all architectures.
+Especially with EasyBuild shortcuts are provided to install and use custom software stacks easily build for all architectures.

-For installing packages with EasyBuild, see [Easybuild description](../software/EasyBuild.md).
+For installing packages with EasyBuild, see [EasyBuild description](../software/EasyBuild.md).
 Manual package can also be installed in the similar manner.
 Adding a Modulefile provides the users to load packages as used to.
 Please see [Installing Custom Software](../software/installing-custom-software.md).

 As a result all users of the Workspace can use the software packages by loading the Workspace module and the software product module.